 "If you make up your mind to just do the right thing no matter what ... and you stick to it, which I did, this is how things can turn around.
 I feel as if my life turned around from what it used to be, and I think anyone has a chance."

 Martin and four linemen were elected to the hall, along with one senior committee choice.
 He is joined by Chris Doleman, Cortez Kennedy, Willie Roaf, Dermontti Dawson, and senior selection Jack Butler.

-Jerome Bettis, Cris Carter and Bill Parcells were among the finalist who didn't make it.
+Jerome Bettis, Cris Carter and Bill Parcells were among the finalists who didn't make it.

-A panel of 44 media members voted.
-The inductions are in early August in Canton, Ohio.
+A panel of 44 media members voted in the six men.